Student Projects

 In conclusion, being bilingual is a good thing, since it comes with all these advantages.
 Bilingualism is also a fun ability to have since not many people have that ability.
 Bilingual isn't just a talent but a cool feature to have.
 I plan to use this ability for the rest of my life, and never take it for granted.
 As you can see, being bilingual is the best thing a person can learn and have for their future.

-Junior High Student Autobiographical Essay Samples
+Junior High Student Autobiographical Essays

 Student 1